k-stranick/MobileMusicWebsite/README.md

-images folder with an image for your webpage sounds folder for your music file include audio on the page use css to style the page.
-Here's an example of how it could look but you can have the freedom to style it any way you like if the page has a width of less than 800px then do the following change the border color change the body background color
+images folder with an image for your webpage sounds folder for your music file include audio on the page use css to style the page. if the page has a width of less than 800px then do the following change the border color change the body background color